WachirawichN/Auswahlen/README.md

 A physic engine powered by CUDA.
 Focus on simulating simulation that benefit from parallel computing, for example fluid simulation, aerodynamic simulation, etc.

 ## Changelog
+### v.0.1.1
+- Fix bug that sometime CMake will not copy over the shader file.
 ### v.0.1.0
 - Add a working simulation with
     1. Rendering system.